Skip to Main Content

 Advantages of grad PLUS loans

-The primary advantage of grad PLUS loans is you can borrow up to the cost of attendance after taking out other financial assistance.
+The primary advantage of grad PLUS loans is that you can borrow up to the cost of attendance after taking out other financial assistance.
 For graduate students trying to cover the cost of a master's or doctoral degree program, this can be a huge help.

 Direct Unsubsidized Loans are more affordable, but the borrowing limits may leave you with a financial gap.